-Fast registration: Fundbox uses a simple and fast application and credit approval process.
-Just connect your business bank account or, if you have open invoices, connect your accounting software to give us insight into your business.
-You’ll get a credit decision in under 3 minutes.
+- Fast registration: Fundbox uses a simple and fast application and credit approval process.
+Just connect your business bank account and, if you have open invoices, connect your accounting software to give us insight into your business.

-Approval and Credit History Check: Fundbox does not rely solely on your personal credit in order to consider you for financing, which makes the approval process quicker and easier than with some other lenders.
+- Approval and credit history check: Fundbox does not rely solely on your personal credit in order to consider you for financing, which makes the approval process quicker and easier than with some other lenders.
 Our system analyzes your business based on many factors alongside credit, like your invoicing and transaction history.
-The approval process only takes only minutes (on average), and if you’re approved, you can receive the money in your bank account as soon as the next business day.
+The approval process can take minutes (on average), and if you’re approved, you can receive the money in your bank account as soon as the next business day.

-Transparent Platform: Fundbox provides a transparent and easy-to-understand way for the business owners to get financing.
-The fees are flat and usage-based, and are always explained up front.
+- Transparent platform: Fundbox provides a transparent and easy-to-understand way for business owners to get financing.
+The fees are flat and usage-based and are always explained up front.
 You only pay for the money that you use from your Fundbox account, when you use it.
 There are no early repayment penalties and there is no fee to apply.

 How to apply for Fundbox